alexandershov/IdeaProjects/learning/linux/linux.md

 in child child_pid=53462 parent_pid=1
 ```

+If child terminates and parent doesn't call `wait` on it, then child becomes a zombie.
+Zombie isn't running (because there's nothing left to run, the child terminated after all), but kernel keeps bookkeeping
+information on it.
+You can't kill zombie with kill.
+When parent calls `wait` on it, then kernel will remove this bookkeeping information.
+If parent terminates without calling `wait`, then `init` process will take care of it.

 ### Virtual memory
 Each process has its own memory address space.
 This is called virtual memory.
 CPU expects its memory operands to be a in a real physical memory.